riastrad/cyberbspace/posts/2024/post-dithered-pics.md

 }
 ```

 The CSS looks more complicated because I wanted to make absolutely sure that I am only applying this affect to images are using the classes I expect.
-But the reality is, I'm just toggling the visibility of two images within a `<div>` based on whether they are first or last child element of that `<div>`.
+But the reality is, I'm just toggling the visibility of two images within a `<div>` based on whether they are the first or last child element of that `<div>`.

 The only downside to this approach is that it if you use reading mode, it strips out my CSS and you'll just see two images stacked on top of one another: